Application, Fees & Funding

 Home and EU students studying on the above courses will have their fees paid in full by the NHS.

 All home (UK) NHS students are eligible for a non means-tested grant from the NHS and a reduced rate non means-tested loan from Student Finance England.
 Students are also able to apply for a means-tested bursary from the NHS based on household income.
-Different rates of means-tested bursary and loan will apply according to where a student lives, whether in their own accommodation (i.e. halls of residence) with their parents.
+Different rates of means-tested bursary and loan will apply according to where a student lives, whether in their own accommodation (i.e. halls of residence) or with their parents.

 The maximum support available (based on a 30 week course) will be: